ikmb/esga/docs/troubleshooting.md

 ## The annotation is missing many genes

 ESGA is driven primarily by annotation hints/evidence, in part to ensure that not too many false positive predictions are produced.
 However, if the input evidence is incomplete or not quite fitting for the species to be annotated, the resulting gene build will potentially be missing some models (or contain many errors).
-You can use the option `--slow` to address the issue of incomplete evidence - this will run the ab-initio prediction stage on the entire assembly, irrespective of whether a particular locus is supported by external evidence or not.
-However, this strategy may introduce false positive annotations.
-Consider generating (additional) poly-A selected RNA-seq data to help improving your annotation.
+Another source if problems is the quality of the ab-initio profile used for gene finding with AUGUSTUS.
+If you organism is taxonomically distant to any of the available prediction profiles, the resulting models will often not be of high quality.
+Consider using the built-in training routine to improve this.

 ## The pipeline is very slow